 The Tree Ordinance requires the property owner to secure a free permit from the City's arborist prior to removing or trimming vegetation – including trees, bushes, scrub brush, or understory.
 The Permit is necessary to insure that no vegetation is being removed beyond what is allowed by Code.
 Contact the City at 512-327-3628 to request a permit.

 The City encourages property owners to hire a qualified contractor to conduct large-scale vegetation removal or tree trimming.
-The City does not endorse any specific contractors, but this list of certified contractors (PDF)have completed a training with the City arborist regarding the City's very specific vegetation removal requirements.
+The City does not endorse any specific contractors, but have a list of businesses who completed training with the City arborist regarding the City's very specific vegetation removal requirements.